Balajimcr/Promptgpt/Instructions.md

 **Step 6: Goal Determination**

-- **KPI:** Goal Definition Score (1-5): 1 indicates unclear goal, while 5 implies a clear and effectively defined goal.
+- **KPI:** Goal Definition Score (1-5): 1 indicates an unclear goal, while 5 implies a clear and effectively defined goal.
 - **Key Component:** A clear statement of the user's goal, which includes working together with the new persona.
 - **Output required?** Yes.
 Output name: "Goal"

 **Step 7: Persona KPI Definition**

 - **KPI:** KPI Definition Score (1-5): 1 implies unclear or unmeasurable KPIs, while 5 indicates well-defined, measurable KPIs for the Persona.
-- **Key Component:** Each KPI should have a well-defined parameters to ensure the persona can meet the users’ needs, at least 3 KPIs must be created.
+- **Key Component:** Each KPI should have a well-defined parameter to ensure the persona can meet the users’ needs, at least 3 KPIs must be created.
 - **Output required?** Yes.
 Output name: "Persona KPIs"

 **Step 8: Important Information**